Special Needs Adoption

 - Typical Behaviors of Children Adopted Internationally (1 hr. podcast w/ expert)

-Many more Creating a Family interviews with experts, blogs, and fact sheets on adopting a child with special needs can be found at the icons below.
+You will find many more Creating a Family resources, including articles, podcasts, and fact sheets for Adopting a Child with Special Needs at the icons below.

 Sources: Creating a Family shows below